 © Elly Roberts

 Elly Roberts is an author, speaker, and artist.
 She uses her God-given gifts to serve God and His people.
 Having experienced so much suffering from childhood, she dreams of building a foundation for abandoned kids.
-She has counseled many women on mending a broken heart and finding love.
-Her writing style is very personal, honest, humble, and inspiring.
+She finds delight in helping women see their true worth in God's eyes.

 What Is True Love?